jbialobr/GitExtensionsDoc/source/getting_started.rst

 Build server integration
 ^^^

-This page allows you to configure the integration with build servers (TeamCity being the only server currently supported).
-This allows the build status of each commit to be displayed directly in the revision grid, as well as providing a tab for direct access to the TeamCity build report for the selected commit.
+This page allows you to configure the integration with build servers.
+This allows the build status of each commit to be displayed directly in the revision log, as well as providing a tab for direct access to the Build Server build report for the selected commit.

 +-----------------------------------------+----------------------------------------------------------------------------+
 | Setting                                 | Description                                                                |